Probation and the pre-sentence report

 - The Crown Prosecution Service evidence - Information from other agencies such as Social Services - Mental health or psychology reports (if available) - Any relevant information that you want included such as the work you have already completed and changes you have made to address your behaviour.

-An offence analysis. - A summary of the facts of the offence. - Your developed understanding of how and why you allowed yourself to offend. - An assessment of how you feel about what you have done. - Your understanding of the impact on child victims in indecent image and sexual communication offences.
+An offence analysis. - A summary of the facts of the offence. - Your developed understanding of how and why you allowed yourself to offend. - An assessment of how you feel about what you have done. - Your understanding of the impact on victims.

 'Offender' Assessment. - An assessment of your individual circumstances. - Any previous convictions you might have. - Evidence that demonstrates a reduction in the risk you present of reoffending.